steven-kamanga/Brain/README.md

 ## Features

 - ChatGPT integration for natural language processing and conversation.
-- Phin AI integration for machine learning and predictive analytics.
+- Phind, the AI search engine for developers.
 - In-app webview for browsing and interacting with web content.
 - Customizable app icon and splash screen.